rei/rei-cedar-docs/docs/release-notes/summer-2020/README.md

 - If your project depends on any shared component packages (i.e, FEDPACK, FEDCOMP, FEDPAGES), you will want to update those packages to the new version of Cedar before updating your micro-site.

+## 6.1.1

+- Adds `small` and `medium` options for the `gutter` property of CdrRow.
+Note that CdrRow has built in responsive gutter behavior, and that the CdrGrid responsive properties target breakpoints and above rather than just specific breakpoints.
+For example, the default CdrGrid gutter behavior is `<cdr-row gutter="small small@sm medium@md medium@lg">`.

 ## 6.1.0

 - Adds new `IconMap` component.